belli29/furnitart/README.md

 The project has also been tested manually.

-These tests have been carried on manually adn can be reproduced:
+These tests have been carried on manually and can be reproduced:

-1. Product Availabilioty decreases after an order:
+1. Product Availability decreases after an order:
     1. As superuser creates product "Test" and sets availability to 3
     2. Add to the bag 3 items of product "Test"
     3. Verify that you can't add more items of this product